 Peter’s example of power and praise would ultimately set the precedents and principles for the operations, the authorities, the spiritual composition and the movements of the church that Jesus knew would form following His death and resurrection.
 But remember this: God would not have chosen Peter for such a monumental honor if He had not walked with Peter in close relationship Himself.
 It is the exact same principle for you today.
 Worship is what draws you into the secret place, where you get to know the Lord, and you open yourself to be known more by Him.
 That is how He knew He could building “upon this rock” and trust Peter to walk alongside others through the hardships of faith.
 He’d seen for Himself who Peter really was because He had spent so much time with him.

 Thought for today: Jesus Can Build Upon Your Faith too

-Why?
+When life is hard- WORSHIP.
+When life is easy- WORSHIP.
+That is the firm foundation of an unshakeable faith.
+The circumstances don’t really matter – Why?
 Because you love Jesus, Peter wrote.
 That’s it!
 Not because you feel like it.
 Not because things are good.
 Not because you’re in a season of peace or joy or prosperity.
-Worship, as Peter was fully aware, is an action of faith, not a feeling, because, “though you do not see Him now, you believe and you rejoice with joy unspeakable and full of glory, receiving as the result of your faith the salvation of your souls.”
+As Peter was fully aware, worship an action of faith, not a feeling, because, “though you do not see Him now, you believe and you rejoice with joy unspeakable and full of glory, receiving as the result of your faith the salvation of your souls.”
 (1 Peter 1:8-9) Peter was a real person and he had his struggles, but “upon this rock” Jesus said He would build the spiritual heritage we walk in today- and the worship of Jesus Christ, the cornerstone, was where Peter started building.